 During the 16th century, Moldavia was shaken by the power struggle between the Ottomans, the Poles, and the Austrians.
-These three powerful empires constantly fought in order to gain control over the region.
-The fortified monasteries played a huge role in the history of Moldavia, serving as lines of defense, places of worship, and sources of knowledge for those who wanted to learn more about the religion and about the world.
+These three powerful empires constantly fought to gain control over the region.
+The fortified monasteries played a huge role in Moldavia's history, serving as lines of defence, places of worship, and sources of knowledge for those who wanted to learn more about religion and the world.

-The Movila brothers, the most trusted advisors of the Moldavian ruler at the time, decided to build a fortified monastery near Moldavia's former capital city, Suceava.
-Its construction started in 1583, and it was finished in 3 years "with God's will", as it is written at the entrance.
+The Movila brothers, the Moldavian ruler's most trusted advisors at the time, decided to build a fortified monastery near Moldavia's former capital city, Suceava.
+Construction started in 1583 and was finished in 3 years "with God's will," as it is written at the entrance.
 Ioan Movila, one of the three brothers, decided to improve the construction in 1595 by adding two more porches and painting the interior and the exterior.

-The dominant colors of the frescoes are purple, red and blue.
+The dominant colours of the frescoes are purple, red and blue.
 They appear against an emerald green background, defining as an amazing chromatic effect.

-The monastery’s church is distinguishing from the rest of the exterior-painted churches in Bukovina trough the north wall’s scene called The Ladder of Virtues.
-The ladder is made out of 30 steps, every step symbolizing a virtue for the Christians.
+The monastery’s church is distinguished from the rest of the exterior-painted churches in Bukovina by the north wall’s scene called The Ladder of Virtues.
+The ladder has 30 steps, each symbolizing a virtue for Christians.
 The ladder is also a symbol of the endless battle between the good and the evil in everyone’s heart.

 Sucevita mural